Business Strategy: Do you know the 5 Critical Actions that allow your Business to Survive and Scale?

 It is so important to make and sell the right product.

-There are two aspects to this: the making and the selling!
 Part of your business strategy has to be the continual assessment of the products you offer and then getting them to your customers.

 You want a product that will be useful to people and that consumers will want/need to use.
 Is it profitable?
 Is it strong?
 Is it a product that people will want to keep around?